-The overall objective of Cebama is to support the implementation of geological disposal by improving significantly the knowledge base for the Safety Case for European repository concepts.
+The overall objective of Cebama was to support the implementation of geological disposal by improving significantly the knowledge base for the Safety Case for European repository concepts.

-The research planned in Cebama is largely independent of specific disposal concepts and addresses different types of host rocks in addition to bentonite.
-Cebama is not focusing on one specific cement material, but aims to study a variety of important cement-based materials in order to provide insight on general processes and phenomena.
+The research planned in Cebama was largely independent of specific disposal concepts and addressed different types of host rocks in addition to bentonite.
+Cebama is not focusing on one specific cement material, but aimed to study a variety of important cement-based materials in order to provide insight on general processes and phenomena.

-The ambition of Cebama is the development of a comprehensive model for predicting the transport characteristics such as porosity, permeability and diffusion parameters of cement-based materials in contact with the engineered and natural barriers of repositories in crystalline and argillaceous host rocks.
-Dedicated studies on radionuclide retention processes and on the impact of chemical alterations on these processes are part of this advanced approach.
+The ambition of Cebama was the development of a comprehensive model for predicting the transport characteristics such as porosity, permeability and diffusion parameters of cement-based materials in contact with the engineered and natural barriers of repositories in crystalline and argillaceous host rocks.
+Dedicated studies on radionuclide retention processes and on the impact of chemical alterations on these processes were also part of this advanced approach.

-The project started on 1st June 2015 and will last 4 years.
+The project started on 1st June 2015 and lasted 4 years until of May 2019.
 The project is implemented by a consortium with 27 Beneficiaries, from 9 EURATOM Signatory States, Japan and Switzerland.
 National Waste Management Organizations contribute to the running project by participation in the End-User Group, by co-funding Beneficiaries, and provide for knowledge and information transfer.

-The total budget is 3.9 million Euros financed by the European Commission.
+The total budget was 3.9 million Euros financed by the European Commission.